arcus/education_modules/learning_to_learn/learning_to_learn.md

 </div>
 ## What's so special about data science?
-Now you might be wondering why we've even bothered to make content on how to learn data science.
-After all, by very virtue of you being here to learn, you clearly have a past that is paved with successful acquisition of knowledge.
+You might be wondering why we've even bothered to make content on how to learn data science.
+After all, by the very virtue of you being here to learn, you clearly are motivated to learn and have a history of successful acquisition of knowledge.

 Data science has its own quirks related to the best ways to process and learn new knowledge.
-This is about setting expectations and making explicit some of the "hidden" curriculum for learning a new technical topic.
+This module addresses setting expectations and makes explicit some of the "hidden" curriculum for learning a new technical topic.
 Depending on the other subjects you've studied and your own level of knowledge in data science, it could be that you already know everything we're about to say.
-Regardless, it seems important to us to be upfront about this.
+Regardless, it seems important to us to be upfront about knowledge acquisition in data science.
 Perhaps another way to frame this module is "Things We Wish We Knew When We Started Learning Data Science".

 It is our hope that this content will allow you to plan your approach to learning in a way that maximizes the value you get out of however much time you are able to dedicate to learning.